What is Android One?

 Why Android One?

-While 1.75 billion people around the world already have a smartphone, the vast majority of the world’s population — over five billion more — do not.
+While 1.75 billion people around the world already have a smartphone, the vast majority of the world’s population do not.
+We are talking about over five billion.
 That means most people are only able to make simple voice calls, rather than connect with family through a live video chat, use mapping apps to find the closest hospital, or simply search the web.
 Google wants to bring these experiences to more people.

 How does Android One work?